py-pdf/pypdf/docs/user/cropping-and-transforming.md

 # Transforming several copies of the same page

-We have designed the following business card (A8 format) to advertize our new startup.
+We have designed the following business card (A8 format) to advertise our new startup.

 ![](nup-source.png)